ankurkushwaha9/ai-learning-os/00-dashboard/PROGRESS.md

 - Add 10 prompts to prompt library
 - Complete 2 mini-projects
 - Explore 1 new MCP (Notion or Slack)
-- Create detailed case studies for ComicHire & AI Request Desk
+- Create detailed case studies for all projects
 - Document prompt engineering techniques
 - Build a voice-enabled app with VAPI
+- Continue MIT AAOT course modules

 ---